nbloomf/feivel/README.md

     1 2 fizz 4 buzz fizz 7 8 fizz buzz 11 fizz 13 14 fizz-buzz 16 17 fizz 19 buzz fizz 22 23 fizz buzz 26 fizz 28 29 fizz-buzz 31 32 fizz 34 buzz fizz 37 38 fizz buzz 41 fizz 43 44 fizz-buzz 46 47 fizz 49 buzz fizz 52 53 fizz buzz 56 fizz 58 59 fizz-buzz 61 62 fizz 64 buzz fizz 67 68 fizz buzz 71 fizz 73 74 fizz-buzz 76 77 fizz 79 buzz fizz 82 83 fizz buzz 86 fizz 88 89 fizz-buzz 91 92 fizz 94 buzz fizz 97 98 fizz buzz

 Feivel is in an extremely experimental state.
-It is missing lots of desired features, poorly documented, subject to breaking changes, unoptimized, and amateurishly written.
-However the few features it does have seem to work OK and are unlikely to destroy your machine.
-That said - be careful.
+It is missing many basic features, poorly documented, subject to breaking changes, unoptimized, and amateurishly written.
+Under no circumstances should it be used by anyone.
+That said, the few features it does have seem to work OK and are unlikely to destroy your machine, and I (Nathan) use it frequently in my own classes.
+So be careful and have fun.